-Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way by using the latest technology and resources.
-Currently, more than 700,000 cattle farms and ranches in the United States, with an average herd size of 40 cattle, produce 19 percent of the world's beef.
-Learn more about the people and the process involved in raising beef from the pasture to the plate.
+Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way.
+Currently, more than 90% of U.S. farms and ranches are family-owned and operated.
+Learn more about the people who are invested in raising high-quality, sustainable beef for generations to come.

-Jordan and his brother Beau Johnson turned their love of cattle and youth programs like 4-H and FFA into a family operation.
-The brothers credit their knowledge and work ethic to these youth programs and end enjoy giving back to the next generation of kids excited about agriculture youth programs.
+Jordan and his brother, Beau Johnson, turned their love of cattle and youth programs like 4-H and FFA into a family operation.

 Seibert Livestock in St. Mary’s, Ohio is constantly expanding and looking for new opportunities for growth, but behind the scenes, it is a well-oiled operation that has always been in the cattle industry.